 The union has set up a picket line outside the entrance of Paddington station.

 A second 24-hour stoppage is due to start from the same time on 11 March, while union members will not work any extra hours over the weekend of 3-4 March.

 The RMT said the action was in support of sacked driver Zahid Majid and the suspension of Liaqat Ali.

 Mr Majid was dismissed after a minor error, for which he took full responsibility, the union claimed.

-In the case of Mr Ali, the RMT said he was subjected to "unfounded, spurious and discriminatory allegations".'No dispute'
+In the case of Mr Ali, the RMT said he was subjected to "unfounded, spurious and discriminatory allegations".

 The union's general secretary Bob Crow said: "The unfair and disproportionate punishment taken by management in both these cases is a total miscarriage of justice.

 "Our members are rock solid in their support for the strike and their colleagues and the management should get the message and start talking."